-You can't defer from a single module; it must be all of your studies.
+Deferring from your studies means you are deferring from the whole course and not just a single module.
 If you defer your studies, the University may be able to use tuition fee payments already made towards your fees on your return.
 The longest you can defer your studies for is two academic years, if you need longer than this you will need to withdraw from the course and reapply for the course when you are ready.

-Please note that if you are a Student Visa holder, your visa may end once you have deferred, and you will have to return to your home country and apply for a new visa in order to continue to your course.
+Please note that if you are a Student Visa holder, your visa will end once you have deferred, and you will have to return to your home country and apply for a new visa to continue your course.